NOSALRO/robot_dart/src/docs/docs/faq.md

 === "C++"
 {{ROBOT_POOL_EVAL}}

+### Python

+We have not implemented this feature in `Python` yet.
+One can emulate the `RobotPool` behavior or create a custom parallel robot loader.

 ## **I need to simulate many worlds with camera sensors in parallel.
 How can I do this?**

-On [magnum_contexts.cpp](https://github.com/resibots/robot_dart/blob/master/src/examples/magnum_contexts.cpp) you can find an example showcasing the use of many worlds with camera sensors in parallel.
-The main takeaway is that we need to pre-allocate OpenGL contexts so that each thread can take one and use it to render their worlds.
+Below you can find an example showcasing the use of many worlds with camera sensors in parallel.

 === "C++"
 {{CAMERAS_PARALLEL}}
+=== "Python"
+{{CAMERAS_PARALLEL_PYTHON}}

+In C++ you are also able to pre-allocate a custom number of OpenGL contexts so that you can take advantage of stronger GPUs.

 ## **I do not know how to use waf.
 How can I detect RobotDART from CMake?**